Degree: Master of Science (M.Sc.)

 If you have scientific ambitions and an excellent master's degree, if could be of interest to you to consider a PhD and a subsequent career at a university or in research.

-• carefully balanced combination of lectures, tutorials and internships
+• balanced combination of lectures, exercises and practicals

-• training in data analysis and numerical modeling using common programming languages
+• training in data analysis and numerical modeling with common programming languages

-• study work in small, well supervised groups
+• student research projects in small, well-supervised groups

 • research-oriented teaching through active involvement in research and engineering projects